Home / Compliance and Legal Status

 501(c)(3) Recognition

-Justice Access Foundation has obtained recognition from the Internal Revenue Service as an organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
-This recognition is granted through a formal determination letter issued by the IRS following review of the organization’s Form 1023 application and governing documents.
+Justice Access Foundation has applied to the Internal Revenue Service for recognition as an organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+The application was submitted on IRS Form 1023 along with supporting governing documents.
+The application is currently pending IRS review.

 • JAF is exempt from federal income tax on income derived from its charitable activities

-• Contributions to JAF are deductible to donors as charitable contributions, subject to applicable limitations
+• Contributions to JAF are deductible to donors as charitable contributions, subject to applicable limitations, generally retroactive to JAF’s date of incorporation

 • JAF is subject to regulatory requirements concerning private benefit, private inurement, political activity, and lobbying